Gnome42/Cornell-Conversational-Analysis-Toolkit/datasets/switchboard-corpus/README.md

 # Switchboard Telephone Conversation Corpus
 Switchboard (or SWDA) contains 1155 five-minute telephone conversations between two participants.
 Callers question receivers on provided topics, such as child care, recycling, and news media.
 440 users participate in these 1155 conversations, producing 221616 utterances.

+You should pull the repo at [https://github.com/cgpotts/swda](https://github.com/cgpotts/swda) in order to download the dataset and helper functions necessary to create the corpus.

 The original dataset, paper, and accompanying information can be found at [http://compprag.christopherpotts.net/swda.html](http://compprag.christopherpotts.net/swda.html).

 ## Dataset Details